 Art Merit applicants apply only in one of the following categories: Creative Writing, Performing Arts, Musical Arts, or Visual Arts.
 One award at $3,500 is given and up to four honorable mention awards of $2,000 are made across all categories.
 Applicants submit an application, essay, two letters of recommendation, transcripts (to only verify a minimum 2.75 GPA) and their art submissions as described in each category.

 Students may also apply to be considered for a Community Service Award for their volunteer activities in their local community.
-One $3,500 award and two $2,000 honorable mention awards will be given in 2018.
+One $3,500 award and four $2,000 honorable mention awards will be given in 2019.

 Applicants are ranked according to the financial need of the family.
 Students with greater need receive higher awards.
 Not all applicants will receive awards.

 AFSA Financial Aid awards are sent directly to the applicant's college or university.
 Awards are disbursed in two installments: August and December to coincide with the traditional fall and spring college semesters.
 AFSA scholarships are awarded to reduce loan and work study burdens.
 AFSA's policy does not allow its awards to reduce any school grants or school scholarships the student is receiving.